opennms-forge/ansible-provisioning/README.md

 ## Goal

-* Using environments like `dev`, `staging`, and `prod` as a driver for requisitions as a node inventory in OpenNMS Horizon.
+* Using environments like `develop`, `staging`, and `production` as a driver for requisitions as a node inventory in OpenNMS Horizon.
 * Providing a workflow to deploy applications and assign operational service tests together with the application deployment.
 * Give users some control in Ansible on how the service needs to be monitored.
 * The focus here is mainly on black box service testing in operation which is defined in OpenNMS Horizon as "Service" in the Poller daemon.